 advancement of Heterodoxy is to debunk the naive definition of total income.

 This is done in the following with a straightforward graphical demonstration.
 For the rigorous formal underpinning and the full implications see (2013b, 2011).
-Figure 1 shows the simplest possible configuration of the pure consumption economy.
+Figure 1 shows the simplest possible configuration of the elementary production-consumption economy.

 Figure 1: The price in period t=1 is objectively determined by the conditions of market clearing and budget balancing.
 Legend: P price, L employment, W wage rate, YW wage income, C consumption expenditure, R productivity, O output, X quantity bought